 2. Intellectual Diversity: We believe that the literary and publishing world must support pluralism and should promote thoughtful engagement with a range of views.
 Organisations should not adopt institutional positions on contested issues.

-3. Civil Discourse: We encourage open, honest, courageous, and reasoned discussion of controversial ideas, inside and outside of organisation, in a spirit of having respect for people even when one does not necessarily respect their beliefs.
+3. Civil Discourse: We encourage open, honest, courageous, and reasoned discussion of controversial ideas, inside and outside of organisations, in a spirit of having respect for people even when one does not necessarily respect their beliefs.
 We oppose harassment and discrimination against all literary and publishing professionals, including on the basis of their beliefs and lawful expression of their views.
 We support the right to protest and criticise but oppose attempts to obstruct the freedom of others to express their lawful views or hear others doing so.

 Members of FLAPP are united only in our support for these founding principles.
 Supporting these principles does not necessarily imply support for any other position, including any issues of concern we may raise to campaign for.
 FLAPP seeks to promote free inquiry, including debate on the best way to promote the principles of literary and creative freedom.